artsy/positron/README.md

 }
 ```

-Please note that if you are using Hokusai dev, you will have to start the stack (including app server) first, edit the database as mentioned in this step, and restart the stack.
+If you are using Hokusai dev, start the stack as mentioned in subsequent section, edit the database as mentioned in this step, then restart the stack.

 ### Start the server